syl20bnr/spacemacs/contrib/osx/README.md

 `super` and ⌥ is set to `meta`.
 Aside from that, there's nothing much, really.

+## Philosophy

+While this layer enables common OSX bindings, it does not implement OSX navigation keybindings.
+Spacemacs is meant to be used with evil, and we encourage you to do so :)

 ## Install

 To use this configuration layer, add it to your `~/.spacemacs`